 Most of the companies come from North Rhine-Westphalia – according to the population figures.
 The western federal state is home to over 800 companies from our list.
 Also strongly represented is the industrial south with Baden-Württemberg and Bavaria.

-Most companies in our list are located in the top 3 cities: Munich, Hamburg and Berlin.
-Other relevant cities include Düsseldorf, Stuttgart, Frankfurt and Cologne.
+Most companies in our list are located in the top 3 cities: Munich, Berlin and Hamburg.
+Other relevant cities include Düsseldorf, cologne, Stuttgart, and Frankfurt.

 Frequently asked questions about our list of the largest companies in Germany